 EMDR is a psychotherapy treatment developed in 1987 by Dr. Francine Shapiro for people who have experienced trauma.
 EMDR will help people reprocess disturbing memories so that they become less distressing.

-EMDR treatment follows a specific protocol, which also includes a step-by-step breakdown of your traumatic experience (much like Exposure Therapy).
+EMDR treatment follows a specific protocol, including a step-by-step breakdown of your traumatic experience (much like Exposure Therapy).
 At the same time, your therapist directs your attention back and forth with their fingers, hand, or a special light machine to bilateral sounds.
 The eye movement you experience while discussing your trauma helps the distressing emotions linked to the memory become less intense.
-Essentially, EMDR helps “rewire” your brain where it doesn’t store your trauma as intense anymore and in need of fight or flight responses.
+Essentially, EMDR helps “rewire” your brain so that it doesn’t store your trauma as intensely anymore and is no longer in a fight or flight response.

 5- Attachment-Based Therapy Models

 Several different models stem from Attachment Theory.
 Attachment theory functions out of the general concept that we are significantly impacted by our caretakers while growing up.
 Our childhood is one of the most formative times in our lives to develop our worldview and sense of Self.

 While we can gain many experiences through our caretakers and childhood that help us for life, we can also receive some fairly detrimental messaging that disrupts our life causing physical, emotional, and psychological issues.